 #!/usr/bin/python3

 def main():

-PassingParameters(1)
+PassingParameters (1)

-def PassingParameters(argument1, argument2 = 4, argument3 = 6):
+def PassingParameters(argument1, argument2 = 4,

+argument3 = 6):

-print("Here is our arguments:", argument1, argument2, argument3)
+print("Here is our arguments:", argument1,

+argument2, argument3)

 if name == "main":

 main()

+And the output:

+<blook

+quote>

-Here is our arguments: 1 4 6 '''
+Here is our arguments: 1 4 6

 It is called passing default values.
 We have passed two default values and when we actually call the function, it takes that default value.
 Now we can override these default values any time.
 Consider this one: